IanDWhite/Hello_world/README.md

 # Hello_world
-Starter Repository/n
+Starter Repository

-Hiii eeeverybody!/n
+Hiii eeeverybody!

-I'm new here and I hope that I don't make a tit out of myself!/n Due to my twisted sense of humour, I'll just apologize in advance!
+I'm new here and I hope that I don't make a tit out of myself!

+Due to my twisted sense of humour, I'll just apologize in advance!